biermanr/formatters_and_linters/presentation/fmt_lint_precommit.md

 <!-- pause -->
 # Development tools add overhead to a project
 <!-- incremental_lists: true -->
-* "New contributors welcome!"
+* "New contributors welcome, no experience necessary!"
     * Just setup the dev environment...
     * Make sure the tests pass...
     * Add new tests for the code you've added...
     * Make sure you're using our coding style...

 <!-- pause -->
-This can be a burden for a small and simple code change.
+This can feel like a high barier to entry for new contributors.

 <!-- end_slide -->